AmusingPanda/Bookshop-project/README.md

 # Assignments:

-I created an assignment.txt file explaining what was required for this web project.
+I created an assignment.md file explaining what was required for this web project.